aiops/logsight-sdk-py/docs/source/quick_guide/quick_guide.rst

 Create environment variables
 =============================

-Using the private key from your subscription, create one environment variables for authentication:
+Using the password from your subscription, create one environment variables for authentication:

-+ LOGSIGHT_PRIVATE_KEY - The private key for authenticating your requests
++ LOGSIGHT_PASSWORD - Password for authenticating your requests
-+ LOGSIGHT_EMAIL - The email associated with your subscription
++ LOGSIGHT_EMAIL - Email associated with your subscription

 Copy the following text to your bash file:

 .. code-block:: console

-    $ export LOGSIGHT_PRIVATE_KEY=<replace-with-your-anomaly-detector-key>
+    $ export LOGSIGHT_PASSWORD=<replace-with-your-password>
     $ export LOGSIGHT_EMAIL=<replace-with-your-email>

-After you add the environment variable, run source ~/.bashrc from your console window to make the changes effective.
+After you add the environment variables, you may want to add them to ~/.bashrc.

 For the impatient